4D Human Body Capture from Egocentric Video via 3D Scene Grounding: Introduction

-To address the challenging artifacts of egocentric videos, we propose to a novel optimization-based method that jointly considers time series of 2D observations and 3D scene information.
-Our key insight is that combining the 2D observations from the entire video sequence provides additional evidence for estimating human body models from frames with only partial observation, and 3D scene also constrains the human body pose and motion.
-Our approach begins with the use of Structure-from-Motion (SfM) to estimate the camera trajectory and to reconstruct the 3D environment.
-Note that the 3D scene and body reconstruction from monocular videos is up to a scale.
-Therefore, directly projecting the 3D body meshes into the reconstructed 3D scene and enforcing human-scene contact will result in unrealistic human-scene interaction.
-To overcome this challenge, we carefully design the optimization method so that it can not only encourage human-scene contact, but also estimate scale difference between 3D human body and scene reconstruction.
-We further enforce temporal coherency by uniting time series of body model with temporal prior to recover more plausible \emph{global human motion} even when the second-person body captured by the egocentric view is only partially observable.
+To address these challenges, we propose a simple yet effective optimization-based method that jointly considers a time series of 2D observations and 3D scene information.
+Our key insight is that the 3D scene provides additional evidence for estimating partially observable human body models.
+Previous work~\cite{PROX:2019} used a 3D scanner to obtain high quality 3D scene reconstructions, however this approach is not scalable, and is infeasible for outdoor egocentric capture settings.
+In contrast, we are the first to show that Structure-from-Motion (SfM) can provide a valuable 3D scene context for partially observable body estimation.
+This is particularly challenging because SfM estimates are up to an unknown scale, and directly placing the 3D body meshes into the reconstructed 3D scene and enforcing human-scene contact will result in unrealistic human-scene interaction.
+To overcome this challenge, we carefully design the optimization method so that it not only encourages human-scene contact, but also estimates the relative scale between 3D human body and scene reconstruction.\footnote{The prior work~\cite{PROX:2019} did not face the challenge of scale ambiguity because their 3D scene models came from a 3D scanner.} We further unite the time series of body models with a temporal prior to recover more plausible \emph{global human motion} even when the second-person body captured by the egocentric view is only partially observable.